onepopcorn/check-sweeper/README.md

 [@onepopcorn](http://onepopcorn.com)

 ## License
 This project is licensed under the terms of the MIT license.
+Take a look at LICENSE.txt file for more information